collettsystems/bitchat/README.md

 Experimental WinUI support is available.
 See [BUILD_WINDOWS.md](BUILD_WINDOWS.md) for instructions on compiling the Swift core as a library and creating a WinUI front-end in C#.
+The `WinUIExample` folder contains a minimal project demonstrating the C# bindings.